gldraphael/blazor-wasm-oidc-sample/README.md

 # Blazor WASM + Keycloak OIDC example

-This is a sample to demonstrate that long user sessions for Blazor WASM applications.
+This is a sample to demonstrate long user sessions for Blazor WASM applications.

 ## Running this sample